1971Merlin/TMON/README.md

 ## Requirements

-A Southern Cross SC-1 computer, or, a TEC-1F computer The TEC-1F must be set up for 8k addresing and requires 8k of RAM SCMON version 1.8 or newer, compiled for your machine type Bit-banged serial interface to a PC or serial terminal.
+A Southern Cross SC-1 computer, or, a TEC-1F computer The TEC-1F must be set up for 8k addresing; TMON requires roughly 4k of RAM SCMON version 1.8 or newer, compiled for your machine type Bit-banged serial interface connected to a PC or serial terminal.
  - The Serial port is configured with the standard SCMON settings - 4800bps,n,8,2 based on a 4MHz clock
  - Terminal Emulation type VT100 is required (most serial terminal program e.g. PuTTY support VT100 by default)